ccp84/go_north/README.md

 * Understand what to enter at each prompt.
 * Recieve clear feedback for incorrect text entries.
 * Find out how to play the game.
+* Exit back to the start point at any time.

 ## Gameplay Logic
 ```